Glastonbury Pyramid stage

 How to get there: South Western Railway has trains to the Isle of Wight Festival via stations like Woking, Guildford and Basingstoke.
 Those living near London Waterloo, Clapham Junction, Surbiton and Wimbledon can also enjoy trains to several Isle of Wight ferry ports.
 Catch the shuttle bus from any of the ferry ports to the festival.

-London to Castle Cary by train: 2 hours 40 minutes
+London to Poole by train: 2 hours

 Let’s Rock Southampton

-Beckenham Place Park, London
+Location: Beckenham Place Park, London

 London to Southampton Central by train: 1 hour 20 minutes